frodrok/mandelbrot-image-generator/README.md

 ### The process:
     * Each server listens on a specified port for a JSON messages containing parameters shown below
-    * The consumer uses hard coded values for image properties and calculations properties to split the width and height into parts that it sends off to each server
+    * The consumer uses values from the command line for image- and calculation properties to split the width and height into parts that it sends off to each server
     * The server receives the parameters and returns back a JSON message containing a two-dimensional array of [(x=0)[calculations of y values]], (x=1)[calculations of y values]] representing x and y values
     * The consumer keeps track of which part it received and stores that into a list of parts
     * Finally the consumer join the parts and translate the calculation data for a pixel into a color and draw's it on the canvas and saves to a file